-Our fingerprints are a clear claim on our human identity.
+Our fingerprints are a clear claim to our human identity.
 Fingerprints are usually formed by the time a fetus is 17 weeks old.
-It is believed that no two people share the same fingerprints even identical twins.
+No two people share the same fingerprints even identical twins.
 That’s crazy considering the millions of people in the world.

 Our identity was formed by the hands of our potter, God, who designed every aspect of our humanity, including our mind, body, and soul, to be His masterpiece.

 Can you accept that about yourself?
 If not, pray specifically for God to help you embrace this truth about yourself.

 Steven Curtis Chapman’s song Fingerprints of God beautifully describes who I am in Christ,

 “I can see the fingerprints of God when I look at you.
 Never has there been, and never again will there be another you.
 Fashioned by God’s hand and perfectly planned to be just who you are.
 And what He’s been creating, since the first beat of your heart is a living, breathing, priceless work of art!”

 Do you believe you are a living, breathing, priceless work of art, uniquely made by God for a particular time and purpose?
 If you have doubts and struggle to know who you are in Christ, I encourage you to closely study your identity in Christ with great passion and determination.

 Understanding who we are in Christ is a game-changer.
 May these words inspire you to dig deeper, ask yourself, who am I in Christ, and grow closer to God.